COVID-19 IG advice

 Communication between health and social care colleagues

 It is essential that during the COVID-19 outbreak health and social care professionals are able to talk to each other.
 You will need to share appropriate information about the people in your care including with social care, where possible using secure mail, NHSmail and MS Teams.
 Where these tools aren’t available you should use this guidance to suggest ways that you can speak to your colleagues.
-Further guidance on video conferencing tools is here.
+Read our guidance on video conferencing tools.

 Guidance for IG professionals